RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 **Why is ethics important in software engineering?** <br>
 If you were to only focus on money as a developer, you will miss the important ethical parts of a project.
 Let say you're creating a social media application but i'll do nothing to censor bad words and only focus on getting as much money as possible.
 The user will suffer from this.

-We also played the game with out group.
+We also played the slideshow-game with our group.
 Here are the questions I will be going to answer about this quiz.
 | <img src="https://cdn.discordapp.com/attachments/913358225724821534/983713636793086002/unknown.png" width="500" height="500"> |
 |:--:|
 | _Question at the end of the quiz_ |